 On this chart I've marked points 1 through 4.
 Each of these points had a STRONG reading Let's create our simple check list for these conditions.
 We'll start with point 1 STRONG UP.

 On the candlesticks;

-- 1) Triggerline is above the middle of the candlestick - Triggerline is above the initiale of the effective of the eff - 3) Candlesticks are closing above TriggerlineVMA
+- 1) Triggerline is above the middle of the candlestick - 2) Triggerline is above TriggerlineVMA - 3) Candlesticks are closing above TriggerlineVMA